amigavision/AmigaVision/content/distro/ReadMe.md

 Its aim is to balance preservation of the historical and current output of the [Amiga games] and [demo scene] as accurately as possible, while still being easy to use for people new to the Amiga computer — making it as easy to use as any games console.

-It has many features specifically for use with [MiSTer] and [Analogue Pocket] FPGA devices, but also aims to work with emulators like UAE, handheld emulation devices, and original AGA-compatible hardware like an Amiga 1200, Amiga 4000 or Amiga CD32.
+It has many features specifically for use with [MiSTer] and [Analogue Pocket] FPGA devices, but also aims to work with emulators like UAE, handheld emulation devices, and original hardware like the Amiga 1200, Amiga 4000 and Amiga CD32.

 ## Contents